Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

 \section{Introduction}

 Busy time scheduling is an energy minimization model that is well-studied due to its applicability to cloud computing and its relationship to energy usage \cite{khandekar2010minimizing, chang2014lp}.
 In this model, there are an unlimited number of \emph{heterogeneous} machines available and $n$ jobs arrive online, each with a deadline.
-A machine of \emph{type} $k$, for $k \in \mathbb{Z}_{\geq 0}$, has cost $c_k \geq 1$ and capacity $B_k \in \mathbb{Z}_{\geq 1}$, where the cost indicates how much the algorithm must pay each time step that the machine is executing at least one job, and the capacity dictates how many jobs the machine can execute during each time step.
-For job $j \in J$, we assume its release time $r_j$ and deadline $d_j$ are known to the algorithm when the job is released.
-The release time is the same time that the job ``arrives" online, in the sense that the algorithm learns about the existence of the job.
+A machine of \emph{type} $k$, for $k \in \mathbb{Z}_{\geq 0}$, has cost $c_k \geq 1$ and capacity $B_k \in \mathbb{Z}_{\geq 1}$, where the cost indicates how much the algorithm must pay for each time step that the machine is executing at least one job, and the capacity dictates how many jobs the machine can execute during each time step.
+For each job $j$, we assume its release time $r_j$ and deadline $d_j$ become known to the algorithm when the job is released.
+The release time is the same time that the job ``arrives'' online, in the sense that the algorithm learns about the existence of the job.

-We consider the setting where jobs all have unit length, and all release times and deadlines are integral.
+We consider the setting where jobs have uniform length $p$ (so for all jobs $j$, $d_j-r_j \geq p - 1$), and all release times and deadlines are integral.
+Note that in our model, a unit-length job with $r_j = d_j$ may be feasibly executed at time slot $r_j$.
+Jobs can be assigned to a machine that is already processing jobs, provided there is spare capacity, and this may result in the machine running for a longer time.
 The goal is to find a non-preemptive schedule completing all jobs by their deadlines with minimum total cost.
-A formal definition of the problem is in Section \ref{sec:prelims}.

 Busy time scheduling is in part motivated by applications in cloud computing.
 Providers such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure rent virtual machines, each of which has some fixed cost and processing power.
 Customers are charged by how many working server hours they use, and therefore they can minimize their costs by making smart choices about which virtual machines they rent.
-Busy time scheduling models this setting well, as it captures the difficulty that customers face in deciding whether they should greedily use cheap servers that only complete the jobs imminently due, or whether they should fork up for a more expensive server to complete additional jobs that are waiting to be processed.
+Busy time scheduling captures the difficulty that customers face in deciding whether they should greedily use cheap servers that only complete the jobs imminently due, or whether they should fork up for a more expensive server to complete additional jobs that are waiting to be processed.